 I’m exploring areas of Maputo on foot with no particular area or itinerary in mind.
 Lately, I’ve been learning about Mozambican artists and photographers and visiting a few galleries.
 The heat is daunting, and there have been several big storms – the air almost feels liquid!
-Communicating with taxi drivers here is difficult, so walking is the best way to experience the city despite heavy erratic traffic, sidewalks with potholes, and uneven pavement.
+Communicating with taxi drivers here is difficult, so walking is the best way to experience the city despite heavy erratic traffic, sidewalks with huge potholes, and uneven pavement.

 Maputo tours are expensive and there’s a hierarchy of who leads which ones.
 Although I appreciate the knowledge and experience local tour guides share, the barrage of information for someone who has traveled for such a long time is too much.
 It’s easier giving it a go on my own, and the outings have never been boring.